Aytensoy/Labours-Colorful-Canvas/README.md

 ## Features

-- AI-generated coloring pages for unlimited variety (available on our Etsy store)
+- AI-generated coloring pages for unlimited variety
 - Blank canvas for free-form drawing and coloring
 - Various drawing tools: pencil, brush, spray, and fill bucket
 - User-friendly interface suitable for all ages